gwiam/awt_atoyom/porting_legbot.md

     - probably because it is colliding with the bot itself
 - audio stops playing as soon as the object is freed
     - probably have to make the legbot invisible or else it's gonna stand there unit the audio finishes playing
+        - but the bot can still shoot you in that time
+        - delete the "Legsbot"
+            - causes crash
+        - delete the gun?
+            - would probably also crash
+        - stop process?
-- porting the dies particles but not accurately
+- porting the dies particles but not accurately, also without extra particles